Exe-libris: gleanings from the shelves of Exeter Libraries

 Where better to start this series of wanderings among the book stacks of Exeter’s libraries than with a riddle?

 It is taken from the Exeter Book of Old-English poetry, one of the treasures of Exeter Cathedral Library.
-Written in the second half of the tenth century, probably in Exeter, it contains the largest compilation of Anglo-Saxon verse.
+Written in the second half of the tenth century, perhaps in Exeter, perhaps in Glastonbury, it contains the largest compilation of Anglo-Saxon verse, one of only four such compilations to survive.
 Perhaps the best known section of its contents is a series of riddles which includes the following:

 Below is a verse translation which attempts to reflect the alliterative metre with two sections to each line: